naveensingh/django-angular-bootstrap/README.md

 # Django and Angular bootstrap project

-Built on top of Django starter project with AngualarJS
+Built on top of Django starter project with AngularJS

 To setup, after cloning the project.